Helpful Tips for Providing Your Child Support With School Related Responsibilities at Home:

 - It is recommended that the students spend 1-2 hours on homework each evening, this includes reading and STUDYING.
 If your child is consistently spending more than two hours each evening to complete school related responsibilities, please contact your child’s team of teachers and make them aware of this concern.

-- It is recommended that once a week you and your child sit down together to review progress, current grades, upcoming assignments, etc. on SAM (Student Access Management System).
+- It is recommended that once a week you and your child sit down together to review progress and current grades on PowerSchool.
 It may be helpful to use this time as a time to reflect upon past assignments and assessments and to plan for the near future.

 Please keep in mind that we recognize that you are our partners in ensuring your child’s success.
 We greatly appreciate the amount of time, effort, and energy you provide in supporting your child’s school related responsibilities.
 Please know that your efforts are very evident to us here at Charles F. Patton Middle School.